2 Writing Your CLAUDE.md

 Where it comes from: Pedro Sant’Anna’s “project constitution” approach.
 His CLAUDE.md opens with core principles that govern Claude’s behavior across every session.
 The idea is that these are non-negotiable rules, not suggestions.

-Why it’s here: These five rules address the failure modes I’ve seen most often in AI-assisted research:
+Why it’s here: These two rules address the failure modes I’ve seen most often in AI-assisted research:

 2. Verify after means you don’t accept output on faith.
 After running a regression, rendering a Quarto deck, or generating a figure, Claude should confirm the output is correct before moving on.